The Good Lord Bird (miniseries): Premise

-The series is told from the point of view of Henry "Onion" Shackleford (Joshua Caleb Johnson), a fictional enslaved boy, who is part of John Brown's (Ethan Hawke) motley crew of abolitionist soldiers during the time of Bleeding Kansas, eventually participating in the famous 1859 raid on the Federal Armory at Harpers Ferry, Virginia (since 1863, West Virginia).
-Brown's raid failed to initiate a slave revolt as he intended, but it was one of the events that started the American Civil War.
+The series is told from the point of view of Henry "Onion" Shackleford (Joshua Caleb Johnson), a fictional enslaved boy, who is part of John Brown's (Ethan Hawke) motley crew of abolitionist soldiers during the time of Bleeding Kansas.
+They eventually participate in the famous 1859 raid on the Federal Armory at Harpers Ferry, Virginia (it became part of West Virginia in 1863).
+Brown's raid failed to initiate a slave revolt as he intended, but it was one of the events that led to the American Civil War.

 It is not just the story of Brown but that of those that accompanied him.
 According to Hawke, "If you really study this character, he asks a lot of you philosophically.
 He challenges why so many of us accept the unacceptable".
 Author James McBride was involved in the production and according to him, "John Brown is a real hero to me and to many Black people who are no longer alive.
 John Brown gave his life and two of his sons' lives to the cause of freedom for Black people, and he started the Civil War.
 They buried this man's story for a long time....".